Fireboltofdeath/RoCheck/README.md

 # RoCheck
 An implementation of [grilme99](https://github.com/grilme99)'s [RoCheck](https://github.com/grilme99/RoCheck) module in Rust.
-Credits to him for the method used.
+Credits to her for the method used.

 ## Installation
 ```toml